agk29/HandyScripts/README.md

 ## import_json_colormap.py:
 Imports a .json colormap as a LinearSegmentedColormap object for use with matplotlib, pyvista etc. json colormap file can be exported from Paraview

+## modToVtk.py:
+Several functions to convert modflow, modpath and mt3d output files to vtk for viewing.
+Does NOT work with modflow 6 or grids with uneven grid size (yet)

 ## flopy-edited folder:
 Edited scripts for flopy to allow for easy export to vtk